pbevan1/oxheart-prototype/README.md

 # oxheart-prototype

-This repository defines a kubeflow pipeline for an inital prototype of a heart disease prediction model and deploys it on Vertex AI pipelines.
+This repository defines a kubeflow pipeline for an inital prototype of a heart disease prediction model and deploys it on Vertex AI pipelines for training and Google cloud run for inference.

 ## API